Understanding Workers’ Compensation Exemptions in South Carolina

 So, who is exempt from workers’ comp in South Carolina?

 While the vast majority of workers are entitled to benefits, there are some types of workers who are exempt, meaning they don’t qualify for workers’ comp.
-They include:

 - Independent contractors.
 Independent contractors are not considered employees under workers’ compensation laws, meaning they are responsible for their own insurance and coverage for any workplace injuries.